Health Education Program

 Do you provide written resources?

 Health educators often bring visual resources to explain health topics.
 They will also provide written materials (either in English or in your chosen language) that session participants can take home.
-You can also ask us to send you free written resources in the mail or via email at any time (Call 1800 656 421).
+You can also ask us to send you free written resources by calling 1800 656 421 or emailing Shana@mcwh.com.au.
 If you want to look for health information in languages other than English you can search our multilingual library catalogue.

 How do I know that the health information you provide is accurate?

-Our health educators receive regular up-to-date training from key health organisations and our resources are carefully selected from reliable sources and checked by our health education team.
+Our health educators receive regular up-to-date training from key health organisations and our resources are all evidence based, carefully selected from reliable sources and checked by our health education team.

 Who do I contact for more information?

-For more information abut the Heath Education Program, contact our Health Education Manager, Amira Rahmanovic on (03) 9418 0918 or amira@mcwh.com.au
+For more information about the Heath Education Program, contact us at Programs@mcwh.com.au

 Our Health Education Program is funded by the Victorian Department of Health.